LABSN-pubs/2017-JASA-pupil-attn-switch/manuscript/manuscript.md

 # Acknowledgments

-This research was supported by NIH grant R01-DC013260 to AKCL and NIH LRP awards to EDL and DRM.
+Portions of this work were supported by NIH grants R01-DC013260 to AKCL, F32DC012456 to EL, T32DC000018 to the University of Washington, and NIH LRP awards to EL and DRM.
 The authors are grateful to Susan McLaughlin
 <!-- and two anonymous reviewers --> for helpful suggestions on earlier drafts
 of this paper.